Best Beginner Rock Climbing Shoes for 2024/25

 The biggest complaint we saw across the board in reviews was the inconsistency with sizing.
 We also had this issue.
 I usually wear a size 38, and decided to test a 39 (US W 7.5)—and they were still quite small.
 If I were to order again, I would even consider going to a EUR 40.
 To help choose how to size your shoe, see our section below on how to fit and size a climbing shoe

 Outlets like Switchback Travel and Outdoor Gear Lab love this shoe almost as much as customers do.
 It’s available in both men’s and women’s versions and even a kids’ version.
-You can also get the Momentum Harness Package, which has a harness, ATC belay device, locking carabiner, chalk bag, and chalk (but no shoes).
+You can also get the Momentum Harness Package, which has a climbing harness, ATC belay device, locking carabiner, chalk bag, and climbing chalk (but no shoes).

 In testing, we did notice that the fabric can feel sticky if your feet get sweaty.
 The Neo rubber on the outsole also didn’t work as well as other shoes on edging performance (meaning placing the shoe on a pronounced edge of rock).
 While any part of the shoe can be used for edging, it’s most commonly done with the inside of the shoe, under the ball of your big toe.
 See the photo below for what edging looks like.